They said it: Leaders at the UN, in their own words

 Many leaders saying many things about many topics that matter to them, to their regions, to the world: That’s what the U.N.
 General Assembly invariably produces each year.

 And each year, certain voices dominate.
-Here, The Associated Press takes the opposite approach and spotlights some thoughts from leaders who might have not captured the headlines and airtime on Thursday, the third day of the 2025 General Debate.
+Here, The Associated Press takes the opposite approach and spotlights some thoughts from leaders who might have not captured the headlines and airtime on Friday, the fourth day of the 2025 General Debate.

+“When we lose shared truth, our communities, our countries, our global society, loses our center of gravity. … Slowly, over time, we descend into political tribalism.
+We develop alternative realities, and we are unable to understand each other … then we grow suspicious of each other.
+In the absence of truth, trust deteriorates, and we see it all around us.”

 “Refugee-hosting should not become a debt bargain.
 Uganda should not be expected to borrow money to care for a displaced population fleeing conflict.”